245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 Periodic heartbeat messages monitor node health

-Nodes that fail to report within a defined time window are flagged
+Nodes failing to report within a defined time window are flagged

 These mechanisms improve data integrity and system robustness.